Stephen W. Scherer

-Stephen Wayne "Steve" Scherer (born January 5, 1964) is a Canadian scientist who currently serves as the Chief of Research at The Hospital for Sick Children (SickKids) and distinguished University Professor at the University of Toronto.
+Stephen Wayne "Steve" Scherer (born January 5, 1964) is a Canadian scientist who serves as the Chief of Research at The Hospital for Sick Children (SickKids) and distinguished University Professor at the University of Toronto.
 He obtained his PhD at the University of Toronto under Professor Lap-chee Tsui.
 Together they founded the Centre for Applied Genomics (TCAG).
 He is a Senior Fellow of Massey College at the University of Toronto.
 In 2014, he was named an esteemed Clarivate (previously Thomson Reuters) Citation laureate in Physiology or Medicine for the “Discovery of large-scale gene copy number variation and its association with specific diseases.”

 Background

 Scherer was born in Windsor, Ontario, and attended Riverside High School.
-He played competitive hockey and baseball winning provincial and national championships as the 3rd line left winger for the Windsor Wolves.
+He played competitive hockey and baseball winning provincial and national championships.
 He completed his Honours Science Degree at the University of Waterloo, Master of Science and Doctor of Philosophy in the Faculty of Medicine at the University of Toronto.

 Research

-Scherer has co-published over 700 scholarly papers and book chapters.
-He has been on the Thomson Reuters Highly Cited Researcher and World’s Most Influential Scientific Minds list (2015-2018).
-His Google Scholar h-index=164; 134,131 citations.
+Scherer has co-published over 750 scholarly papers and book chapters.
+He has been on the World's Most Influential Scientific Minds list (2015–2018).
+His Google Scholar h-index=173; 147,980 citations.
 In 2023, with Ronald D. Cohn and Ada Hamosh, he edited Thompson & Thompson Genetics and Genomics in Medicine, 9th Edition, Elsevier Publishers.